roboflow/inference/docs/workflows/create_workflow_block.md

-    * line `18` defines `image_1` parameter - as manifest is prototype for Workflow Definition, the only way to tell about image to be used by step is to provide selector - we have a specialised type in core library that can be used - `BatchOfDataSelector`.
+    * line `18` defines `image_1` parameter - as manifest is prototype for Workflow Definition, the only way to tell about image to be used by step is to provide selector - we have a specialised type in core library that can be used - `BatchSelector`.
     If you look deeper into codebase, you will discover this is type alias constructor function - telling `pydantic` to expect string matching `$inputs.{name}` and `$steps.{name}.*` patterns respectively, additionally providing extra schema field metadata that tells Workflows ecosystem components that the `kind` of data behind selector is